tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/管理实例/调整实例可用区_intl_en.md

 AZ modification doesn't affect instance billing.

 ## Notes
-- AZ modification may lead to primary-replica switch and a momentary disconnection of about 10 seconds; therefore, proceed during the off-peak hours of your business.
+AZ modification may lead to primary-replica switch and a momentary disconnection of about 10 seconds; therefore, proceed during the off-peak hours of your business.
-- After AZ modification, you must change the network to the IP address of the new AZ as instructed in [Switching Instance Network](https://intl.cloud.tencent.com/document/product/240/44180); otherwise, the request latency will increase.

 ## Instructions
 - All attributes, configurations, and connection addresses of the instance will stay unchanged after AZ modification.
-However, you need to change the VPC subnet to the new AZ; otherwise, the request latency will increase.
 The private IP of the database will change after network switch, so you need to reconnect to the instance.

 ## Prerequisites
 - You have [created a TencentDB for MongoDB instance](https://intl.cloud.tencent.com/document/product/240/3551).